Base Coats: Why Epoxy Outperforms Polyurea for Central Florida Garages

 The Problem: Moisture Vapor Emissions in Florida Concrete

-Hopefully, this information clears up any confusion about polyaspartic vs. epoxy for your new garage floor coating, but if you still have questions, feel free to reach out to the Garage Rehab team in Central Florida.
+Hopefully, this information clears up any confusion about polyurea vs. epoxy for your new garage floor coating, but if you still have questions, feel free to reach out to the Garage Rehab team in Central Florida.